TheEnginesOfCreation/EntityPlus/trunk/assets/entityplus/docs/readme.txt

 	- [Changed] "... conneced" messages no longer shown in SP mode when connecting player is a bot.
 	- [Changed] join and team change messages no longer shown in SP mode when joining/changing player is a bot.
 	- [Changed] Fraglimit and timelimit are forced to 0 in single player mode.
-	- [Changed] Maxclients is forced to 64 in single player mode.
 	- [Changed] Removed non-essential information from HUD in single player mode.
+	- [Changed] Hit beep sounds are no longer played in single player.
+	- [Changed] Crosshair names are no longer displayed in single player.
+	- [Changed] The announcer voice no longer announced fraglimit or timelimit warnings and lead changes in single player.